Ironhack-Archive/bcn-webdev-cheatsheet/m3/deployment/readme.md

 const apiUrl = environment.apiUrl + '/name-of-resource';
 ```

-- use that `baseUrl` in all methods
+- use that `apiUrl` in all methods

 ## testing against the heroku backend